 The project team held a series of five (5) focus group meetings and hosted two (2) on site open houses to gather feedback from community members.
 Through marketing efforts, the community was notified of the engagement events.
-The open houses were promoted through the City of Tualatin website, flyers, the City of Tualatin Library display case, a series of email blasts, local newsletters, and social media posts (see appendix for detailed project promotion).
+The open houses were promoted through the City of Tualatin website, flyers, the City of Tualatin Library display case, a series of email blasts, local newsletters, and social media posts (see appendix for detailed project notifications).

-The five (5) focus group meetings held, were with Forward Assist, Local Veterans, Veterans of Foreign Wars, Youth Advisory Committee, Tualatin Parks & Art Advisory.
+The five (5) focus group meetings held, were with Forward Assist, Local Veterans, Veterans of Foreign Wars, Youth Advisory Committee, and Tualatin Parks & Art Advisory Committees.
 Due to the pandemic, these were a combination of in-person and virtual meetings.
-The two (2) on-site open house events gave Tualatin community

-Phase 1 Phase 2 PHASE 1 PROJECT START UP
+The two (2) on-site open house events gave Tualatin community members the opportunity to provide input.
+Phase 2 PHASE 1 PROJECT START UP Oct.-Jan.
+2019 Kick Off Meeting Focus Group Meetings Survey #1 DEVELOPMENT OF KEY THEMES + OBJECTIVES Jan.-Mar.
+2020 Stakeholder Advisory Committee Meeting #1 Public Meeting #1 Survey #2 SITE ASSESSMENTS